Foundation Board of Directors

 Bruce Whitfield, Livingston HealthCare Chief Executive Officer

-Bruce Whitfield joined Livingston HealthCare as Chief Executive Officer in February 2023.
-Bruce has over 30 years of healthcare experience and has worked for several health systems within Montana.
+in February 2023.
+Bruce has over 30 years of healthcare experience and

 For the past 10 years, Bruce worked for Logan Health as Chief Executive Officer at Cabinet Peaks Medical Center in Libby, MT and also as President of the Outreach Network based out of Kalispell, MT.
 His other experience includes positions at Providence Health and Services and Sisters of Charity of Leavenworth Health System.
 Bruce has a Masters of Business Administration from the University of Montana, is a Fellow of the American College of Healthcare Executives and is a Certified Public Accountant.